phpdevcommunity/essential-framework/framework-doc/middleware.md

 The distinction between the environments allows you to configure your application differently based on whether it's in a development or production context, providing flexibility and performance optimization during different stages of your project.

-My apologies for the misunderstanding.
-To clarify, you'd like me to provide examples of fictitious middlewares that are configured specifically for the "dev" environment and explain their purpose.
-Here's an example:

 ## Custom Development Middleware

 In the "dev" environment, you can configure custom middlewares that aid in debugging, logging, or other development-related tasks.
 These middlewares help streamline development and can be excluded in the production environment to optimize performance.